Javi Marroquin Single Again, Possible Reconciliation With Kailyn Lowry On The Horizon

 A photo posted by Javi Marroquin (@javim9) on

-Teen Mom 2 fans were crushed to learn that Javi Marroquin and Kailyn Lowry were splitting up after watching their fairytale come true on the show.
+Teen Mom 2 fans were crushed to learn that Javi Marroquin and Kailyn Lowry were splitting up after watching their fairy tale come true on the show.
 He was seen around town with Cassie Bucka but didn’t confirm he was actually getting serious with her until almost two months ago.
 According to Radar Online, Javi Marroquin is officially single again.
 He confirmed that he and Bucka have called it quits.
-While there weren’t many details shared, it appeared to boil down to she was having trust issues.
+While there weren’t many details shared, it appeared to boil down to her having trust issues.

 As Teen Mom 2 is airing now, watching the interaction between Javi Marroquin and Kailyn Lowry is heartbreaking.
 The season premiere just aired Monday night and he was still deployed during it.
-The previews indicate when Marroquin returns home, things get incredibly tense.
+The previews indicate that when Marroquin returns home, things get incredibly tense.
 He has been doing his best to co-parent Lincoln with Lowry, even allowing him to meet Cassie Bucka and spend time with her.
 Marroquin did mention that Lincoln has already asked where she is amid the split.
-The toddler has watched his mom and dad break-up and now, he will be missing Bucka too.
+The toddler has watched his mom and dad break up, and now, he will be missing Bucka too.

 Your vibe attracts your tribe ???? @cassie_bucka for the books.. from my car.. to the scarf.. to the bucket. #imgoinghome #stopcomplaining